xxks-kkk/strata/README.md

 Enhance Strata with Lease
 ==================================

+## Overview

+In Strata paper, a lease mechnaism is described to facilitate file sharing across processes.
+However, it turns out that current Strata implementation does not have lease (researchers did do some experiments with file sharing across processes though).
+So, this project is to fill in the gap.
+A side effect of this project is that with lease, Strata has some basic infrastructure to become a distributed file system like NFS.

+## Setup

 Follow the [Strata instruction](https://github.com/ut-osa/strata) to setup Strata.

 The test program for Lease support is `libfs/tests/lease_test_driver.cc`.
 It